xiangwanmath/xiangwanmath.github.io/research/student_research.md

 Interested in doing research with me?
 Feel free to send me an email or stop by during my open office hours.

 Loyola has established programs that aim on promoting undergraduate research.
-Check the [LUROP](https://www.luc.edu/celts/programs/undergraduateresearch/) out.
+Check out the [LUROP website](https://www.luc.edu/celts/programs/undergraduateresearch/).

 ### Student Research Advising